Party City

 We wanted to create visual cues that would:

-Allow users to filter out products that are sold out at their nearest store.
+Allow users to filter out products that are unavailable.

 Global store banner minimized inventory confusion by automatically setting a user's default store based on geolocation.